Washburn University Campus Advocate

-What is a Victim Advocate?
+What is Victim Advocacy?

 What does "Confidential" mean?

-The Victim Advocate is a confidential person on campus to whom you can talk and ask questions.
-“Confidential” means that you are able to speak openly about your experiences.
+The Campus Advocate is a confidential person on campus to whom you can talk and ask questions.
+"Confidential" means that you are able to speak openly about your experiences.
 Crimes disclosed to the Advocate will not be reported to law enforcement or the University.
 The Advocate will only disclose information you provide with your permission.
 There are certain limitations to this confidentiality, however.
 They include Court and other legal proceedings in which records are subpoenaed; if you suggest you intend to harm yourself or others; and suspected abuse and/or neglect of children and elderly.
 In addition, if the Advocate suspects a safety risk to the campus community, she is required to report it to campus authorities.

-What does a Victim Advocate do?
+What does the campus Advocate do?

 - Information on victim rights